 You guys, I have a huge confession to make… back to school season always makes me so nostalgic!

-I’m a complete learning addict and always loved school (yes, it’s true–cue the nerd alert!).
-In fact, if I could afford it, I’d give up my day job today so I could go back to school full time to get my Master’s degree.
-Not.
-Even.
-Kidding.
+I’m a complete learning addict and always loved school (yes, it’s true–cue the nerd alert).
+In fact, if I could afford it, I’d go back to school in a skinny minute!

 But I also get excited about something else this time of year, too…